 Parent & Toddler Yoga

-Practice fun animal yoga poses with your little one and engage in activities like nature play, reading a storybook and more.
-After class, visit the monkeys, lions, turtles and other animals that inspire this unique, animal-themed yoga class.
+Connect to nature while exercising the body and imagination with your little one.
+Toddlers will practice fun animal yoga poses and also engage in activities like guided nature exploration, reading a storybook and more.
+Classes take place at scenic Nature Boardwalk at Lincoln Park Zoo.
+After class, visit the lions, monkeys, turtles and other animals that inspire this unique, animal-themed yoga class.

 We have a limited number of child-sized yoga mats available for use on a first-come, first-served basis.
 Children and parents are also welcome to bring and use their own mats.
 Parents may choose to use a mat for comfort while sitting on the ground by their child.
 Participants are encouraged to bring their own bottled water.